 Dalton is a proud alumnus of the College of the Holy Cross, graduating in 2021 with a degree in Economics and Political Science and certificates in Business Fundamentals and Entrepreneurship.
 In college, he cultivated his customer service skills through his work in Human Resources and in the spring and summer of 2020, launched a small startup crafting and selling homemade salsa.
 He is a native of Oxford MA, and takes pride in seeing WooSox baseball make an impact on a region he calls home.

 A native of St. Joseph, Missouri, she attended Ottawa University where she played softball and graduated with a degree in Recreation and Sport Administration.
+She is currently working towards her a degree in Fashion and Merchandising Management from SNHU.

 Dan Fontaine joined the Worcester Red Sox on a full time basis in July 2018, after having been an intern for the team since 2016.
 He started with the team working with the Director of Operations and then in 2017 moved on to work with the Finance Team.